Roxanne Reid - Africa Addict

 Have fun poking around in rock pools on the Moonlight Meander at Swartvlei beach

-Wilderness from Dolphin Point; you can sometimes see whales from here
+Wilderness as seen from Dolphin Point; you can sometimes spot whales from here

 Trains no longer run along the Kaaimans River bridge

-A bridge over a river along the Seven Passes road
+One of many bridges over a river along the Seven Passes Road

 The Woodville Big Tree